ROCm/rocprofiler-systems/docs/install/install.rst

 To use PAPI to collect the majority of hardware counters, ensure the ``/proc/sys/kernel/perf_event_paranoid`` setting has a value less than or equal to ``2``.
-For more information, see the :ref:`omnitrace_papi_events` section.
+For more information, see the :ref:`rocprof-sys_papi_events` section.